kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 ### Device Class API
 The extended resource name to DRA device mapping can be specified at `DeviceClassSpec`.
-The same extended resource name can be given to different device classes, and one device class can have at most one extended resource name.
+The same extended resource name can be given to at most one device class, and one device class can have at most one extended resource name.

 Cluster administrator is soly responsible for creating device classes, and the mapping between the class of devices and the extended resource name.